 A hydraulic hose burst protection sleeve is a safety device designed to minimize the impact of a hydraulic hose rupture.

-Here’s how burst protection sleeve for hydraulic hoses work and their benefits:
+Here’s how burst protection sleeves for hydraulic hoses work and their benefits:

 Containment: The primary function is to contain the forceful ejection of hydraulic fluid when a hose bursts.This prevents the fluid from spraying uncontrollably, which can cause: